Noah101k/AutoClicker-with-range-delay/README.md

 An autoclicker where you can set a range of times to click in between (1ms - 100ms).
 This is made with ChatGPT.
 If you're worried about malware, upload it to VirusTotal.
+Made this for testing an autoclicker ac im making just posting this because most of the ones online are malware.